chowed/restaurants-open/README.md

 ## Instructions

-- Requires installation of Node.js (version 12)
+- Requires installation of Node.js (preferably version >=12)
 - `npm install`
+- `npm run start`

+To run tests
 - `npm run test`

 ## Implementation

 ### How it works

-The class `Restaurant` is instantiated where the constructor method reads the `restaurant_data.json` file and provides access to this data.
+The entrypoint of the app is at /app/index.js, where the class `Restaurant` is created.
+The constructor method reads the `restaurant_data.json` file and provides access to this data.
 The function `getRestaurantsOpenAt` takes in the user's input day and time in the form of a luxon DateTime object as its parameter.

-The restaurants in `restaurant_data.json` are iterated through and a helper function `checkOpeningDaysAndHours` is called, passing in the DateTime object and passes in 1 of the segments of the restaurant's `opening_hours` which are separated by a `;` (iterated through).
+The restaurants in `restaurant_data.json` are iterated through and each segment of the restaurant's `opening_hours` (each one is separated by a `;`) get checked by calling the helper function `checkOpeningDaysAndHours`, which passes in the DateTime object and passes in a segment.

-Both user and opening times are converted into minutes elapsed that day, and returns true if the day matches and the user's time is `open time <= user time < close time`, although this is slightly different for times where the close time is past midnight.
+Both user (DateTime object) and opening times (from segment) are converted into minutes elapsed that day, and returns true if the day matches and the user's time is `open time <= user time < close time`, although this is slightly different for times where the close time is past midnight.

 Now knowing that the restaurant is open, the restuarant's name is appended into the array.
 When all restaurants have been iterated over, the resulting array is sorted alphabetically before returning.